 But think: even in the earlier twentieth century, women would not visit the billiards room in a gentleman's house.
 There was no rule; no notice on the door; it was simply assumed that women didn't go there.
 And I don't think it was expected that men would galumph at all hours around the Morning Room.
-In Rebecca the belle anonyme gets it wrong by trying to enter her own bedroom at the time when the maids expect to have it to themselves to get it straight, after the butler has made it clear that it is very unexpected that she might wish to be in the library.
+In Rebecca the belle anonyme gets it wrong by trying to enter her own bedroom at the time when the maids expect to have it to themselves to get it straight.
+And the butler makes clear that it is very unexpected that she might wish to be in the library.

-I'm not suggesting starting a great campaign to return to pre-modern habits; I haven't lost all touch with reality.
-I'm simply suggesting that, since we are the cosmic Odd Men Out, we ought to let just the tiniest smidgeon of humility enter our treatment of others.
-But I know even that is a lost cause: so arrogant have we become.
-We are the big global cultural bullies who know exactly how everybody else should behave, from Saragossa all the way to Sarawak.
+I'm not suggesting starting a great campaign to return to pre-modern habits; I haven't quite lost all touch with reality.
+I'm simply suggesting that, since we are the cosmic Odd Men Out, the eccentric outliers, we ought to let just the tiniest smidgeon of humility enter our domineering treatment of others.
+But I know even this suggestion is a lost cause: so arrogant have we become.
+We are the great big global cultural bullies who know exactly how everybody else should behave, from Saragossa all the way to Sarawak, 24/7.

 The third and final Episode will bring us up to S Ambrose.

 "Today the frontier of civil rights law is in forcing institutions to treat biological men as women if they identify as trans.
 It would be better if the momentum were in the other direction, not in forcing all-female spaces to admit biological men but in defending the right of single-sex institutions to exist at all.
 The relatively narrow range of spaces targeted by trans activists—bathrooms, saunas, prisons, sports teams—underscores just how few of these we have left."

 Helen Andrews at the American Conservative on the decline of single-sex institutions in the West.